ASAPPinc/newrelic_cloudflare/README.md

-# NOTE: This fork is intended to make
+# NOTE: This fork is intended to make this plugin run in Lambda

 # Description